socketio/socket.io-website/source/get-started/chat.md

 </html>
 ```

-If you restart the process (by hitting Control+C and running `node index` again) and refresh the page it should look like this:
+If you restart the process (by hitting Control+C and running `node index.js` again) and refresh the page it should look like this:

 <img src="/images/chat-3.png" alt="A browser displaying an input and a 'Send' button">